Fans ejected after confrontation with LeBron James | Cult MTL

 Four attendees of last night’s Atlanta Hawks game versus the Los Angeles Lakers were removed from the arena after trading words with NBA superstar LeBron James.

 “Just got kicked out for talking shit to LeBron James,” Hawks season ticket holder Juliana Carlos explained over her Instagram story following the ejection.
-She details standing up for her husband, Chris, after LeBron reportedly cussed him out.
-However, James’ words seem to be the result of the Carlos couple instigating.
+She details standing up for her husband Chris after LeBron reportedly cussed him out.
+However, James’s words seem to have been instigated by the Carlos couple.

 This is not the first time Chris Carlos has taunted LeBron James.
-A look at the Atlantan’s Instagram shows a number of incidents in which Carlos was disrespectful towards the 4-time NBA Champion.
+A look at the Atlantan’s Instagram shows a number of incidents in which Carlos was disrespectful towards the four-time NBA Champion.

 According to The Athletic, an internal investigation surrounding the matter has been launched by the Atlanta Hawks.

-Last night’s win over the Hawks marked the end of a 2-week road trip for the Lakers, where they finished with 5 wins and 2 losses.
+Last night’s win over the Hawks marked the end of a two-week road trip for the Lakers, where they finished with five wins and two losses.
 They return to Los Angeles on Thursday to face the Denver Nuggets.

 For more sports coverage, please visit the Sports section.